SHINE in Modern Foreign Languages

 Key stage 2: Foreign language

 Teaching is focussed on enabling pupils to make substantial progress in one language.
-The teaching should provide an appropriate balance of spoken and written language and should lay the foundations for further foreign language teaching at key stage 3.
-It should enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary.
+The teaching provides an appropriate balance of spoken and written language and will lay the foundations for further foreign language teaching at key stage 3 and beyond.
+It will enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary taught.

 The focus of study in modern languages will be on practical communication.